conjure-cp/conjure/ide/report/Questionaire.md

 ## Using the solve and visualise command

-Try running the "Solve and visualise" command on the parameter file.
+Try running the "Solve and visualise" command on 20.param.

-After the conjure has been run a new tab called "Tree Visualiser" should open automatically.
+After conjure has been run a new tab called "Tree Visualiser" should open automatically.

 You will see a single node in the middle of the screen.

-This is the root node of a fully collapsed tree.
+This is the root node of a fully collapsed search tree.

  ### Tree visualiser controls